-Did you ever guess you’d grow so tired your heart would physically ache?
+Did you ever guess you'd grow so tired from the mental load of motherhood your heart would physically ache?

 Oh yes, I heard all the warnings and snide remarks that inevitably come the way of soon-to-be mothers in the days and months leading up to childbirth.
 “Enjoy your sleep while you still can," and “Oh, you think you're tired now?
 Just you wait!"

 And looking back, if I'm honest, I did think I knew what it was to feel worn out before I had children.
 Then I had children.